 Never go cheap on platform security.
 Your book, players, data— everything —is important.
 Your players aren’t going to stick around if they don’t think their information is secure with you.

-This should be a top priority in your sportsbook.
+Security should be a top priority in your sportsbook.

 128-bit encrypted logins, triple-redundant phone lines, and prevention measures for distributed denial of service (DDoS) attacks represent the gold standard in industry security.